LNCtips.com: Billing Blunders

 * No Retainer.
 A retainer is a fee paid to you before you do any work for the client.
 The retainer specifies an amount equal to a certain number of hours (I've seen 4 and 8 hour equivalents).
 It doesn't happen often, but some clients may be slow to pay you or not pay you at all.
 (See Deadbeat Clients).
 The solution?
 Charge a retainer.
 Some seasoned LNCs charge a retainer for every case.
 Others charge a retainer only for new clients without a proven track record of paying their bills on time.

 * Inaccurate Tracking of Time.
 One of the hardest things to learn as new legal nurse consultant is keeping track of your time on all the activities related to the case.
 As you start to review the case, you might decide to do internet research for a while.
 Then you'll get a phone call that's unrelated to the case.
 After that, you take a break and then finally get back to the record review.
 At the end of the day (or worse, at the end of the week or month), you try to recreate how much time you've spent.
 The solution?
 Keep a piece of paper and a pen in your workspace and jot down your time for each related activity as the day progresses.
-Or you can use timer software such as Cool Timer.
+Or you can set a timer in the Windows Alarms & Clock app or the Calendar app for Macs.

 * Vague Billing.
 Vague billing can be a problem because it looks like you're charging for the same service more than once.
 So instead of billing for "analysis of medical records" every time you review records, be more specific.
 For example, bill for "analysis of medical records of April 2009 admission to Fair Oaks Medical Center."
 If you work for a defense law firm and want to be even more specific for your insurance company clients, you can add the reason you reviewed the records.
 In that case, the previous example could read "analysis of medical records of April 2009 admission to Fair Oaks Medical Center to determine if the admission was related to plaintiff's allegation of continuing abdominal pain."
 And notice that I used the word "analysis" instead of "review."
 I believe that paralegals review medical records while LNCs analyze them.